mdgmilen/FreelancersMarketPortal/README.md

 The current repo is planned to be like a parent of all microservices' repos (with prefix FreeMPXxx /FreempXxx) the FreelancersMarketPortal product /solution consists of.
 It will hold architecture and other documents describing the product (eco-system of microservices) and all artefacts /items which are not part of any microservice.

-Currently, the main two /2 purposes of the current repo (and all its child-repos) are:
+Currently, the main two /2 purposes for the existance of the current repo (and all its child-repos) are:
 - 1of2 For me (MilenG), to exercise the full (end-to-end) tech-stack used in the Microservices architecture.
 &nbsp;&nbsp; I have been involved in Microservices projects, but I have worked with many colleagues and missed to build hands-on skills
 &nbsp;&nbsp; on the full-tech-stack.
 Hence, currently, I'm the only developer using these repositories.